Salahzarouk/hello-world/README.md

 # hello-world.
-I hope you all doing great
+I hope you all doing great.